compgen-io/cgpipe/docs/01-Introduction.md

 # What is CGPipe?

 CGPipe is a language for building data analysis pipelines.
 It is a declarative programming language similar to Makefiles, however instead of directly executing target scripts, jobs are submitted to a dedicated job scheduler, such as PBS, SGE, or SLURM.

+You define output files, which input files they need, and the script required to get from input > output.
+Each output file (or job) is defined separately.
+So what you end up with is a directed acyclic graph (DAG).

+    input > file1 --> file2 > file3 > ... > output1
+                 \
+                  \-> file1b > output2

+or map-reduce style...

+	# split input
+    input > file1 + file2 + file3

+    # map
+    file1 > fileA
+    file2 > fileB
+    file3 > fileC

+    #reduce
+    fileA + fileB + fileC > output

+You give CGPipe these definitions and the name of the file you ultimately want.
+Knowing these task definitions and the desired output, CGPipe will figure out how to "walk the graph" to figure out what files/jobs are needed.
+It also backtracks the walk in case there are multiple ways to get to your output.
+CGPipe will look first *on-disk* for required input files.
+It will only submit a job to build a missing or out of date file.
+If an input is newer than an output, that output file is considered out of date.
+So far, this is the same as how `make` works, except for the job submission part... where `make` executes the tasks, CGPipe submits them as jobs to a scheduler.

 ## Similarities and differences to Makefiles